-More specific testing may be required.
-Ultrasound and MRI technology may be needed to identify abscesses, infections, and tumours.
+Your vet may require to carry out more specific testing.
+They may need to use ultrasound and MRI technology to identify abscesses, infections, and tumours.
 Internal issues may need an endoscopy to determine obstructions or infection.

 Cats can often take antibiotics to treat fevers.
 In addition to this they will need hydration and plenty of rest.
 They also might need t0 take anti-inflammatory medications, and intravenous drips to avoid dehydration.

 You may need to administer medications such as pills or liquids at home.
 And follow the treatment plan that your vet has discussed with you.
 Be sure to offer tasty small meals regularly.
 If your cat doesn’t feel well enough to eat solids, you’ll need a high-calorie liquid supplement.